Saint is a distinctive choice, ranked #412 in 2025. Your child is likely to be the only Saint in their class.

 Common questions about the name Saint

 Unlikely.
-With around 101 UK babies named Saint per year, your child will almost certainly be the only Saint in his class, and possibly the only one in the whole school.
+With around 98 UK babies named Saint per year, your child will almost certainly be the only Saint in their class, and possibly the only one in the whole school.

 Saint is more popular in the US (#282) than in the UK (#403).
 Names with strong rankings in both countries tend to have broad cross-cultural appeal, working well for international families or those with ties to both nations.